therearedoors/ood-refactoring/README.md

 * Rename Variable - Rename an existing variable

 ## Exercise Part 2
-Take the list of refactorings from the previous step and apply these to the Cinema class.
+Take the list of refactorings from the previous step and apply these to the Cinema class wherever you identified a code smell.
 Remember:

 - Refactor in small, incremental steps.
 - Use tests to constantly verify  code is still working after each change
 - Start with small changes such as rename variable, then move on to more complex refactorings such as extract method

-If you are not sure what to do next, check out `hints.md`
+If you are not sure what to do next, check out `hints.md`.

+In industry, you could spend a long time endless trying to improve the same piece of code.
+Refactoring is never finished, it's something we do continuously, so at some point you need to decide it's "good enough".
+For this exercise, aim to complete **one or more** of the refactorings in each step.

+### Core
+- Rename Method
+- Rename Variable
+- Introduce Constant

+### Extension 1
+- Introduce Explaining Variable
+- Extract Method

+### Extension 2
+- Extract Class

 ## Extra Work